Biclustering random matrix partitions with an application to classification of forensic body fluids: Introduction

 \subsection{Previous work on forensic body-fluid classification}

 We divide work on body-fluid identification into two categories.
-The first aims to verify whether a sample is of a specific fluid-type, such as the work by \cite{akutsu2020de}, where they present a multiplex RT-PCR assay, i.e., a small set of mRNA markers (ESR1, SERPINB13, KLK13, CYP2B7P1, and MUC4) and estimate a likelihood ratio using Bayesian inference.
+The first aims to verify whether a sample belongs to some given fluid-type.
+For example \cite{akutsu2020de} present a multiplex RT-PCR assay, i.e., a small set of mRNA markers (ESR1, SERPINB13, KLK13, CYP2B7P1, and MUC4) and estimate a likelihood ratio using Bayesian inference.

-The second category classifies the sample as one of a finite number of candidate fluid-types, as here. \cite{he2020id} use discriminant analysis with forward stepwise selection to classify a micro RNA (miRNA) profile into one of five fluid-types of interest (peripheral blood, menstrual blood, vaginal secretion and semen), and \cite{tian2020ne} used a random forest to classify DNA methylation profiles to venous blood, menstrual blood, vaginal fluid, semen and buccal cells, while \cite{iacob2019ma} also uses a random forest to classify mRNA profiles.
-Bacterial community composition data has also been used to predict body fluid-types: \citep{wohlfahrt2023ba} use a support vector machine and tree-ensemble methods and reliably distinguish between CVF and MTB, a challenge for mRNA molecular data.
+The second category classifies a sample into one of a small number of candidate fluid-types, as here. \cite{he2020id} use discriminant analysis with forward stepwise selection to classify a micro RNA profile into one of five fluid-types of interest (peripheral blood, menstrual blood, vaginal secretion, and semen), and \cite{tian2020ne} used a random forest to classify DNA methylation profiles as venous blood, menstrual blood, vaginal fluid, semen, and buccal cells. \cite{iacob2019ma} is similar.
+Bacterial community composition data has been used to predict body fluid-types: \citep{wohlfahrt2023ba} use a support vector machine and tree-ensemble methods and reliably distinguish between cervical fluid and menstrual blood, a challenge for mRNA molecular data.
 While these authors all demonstrate accurate prediction with their model, they do not attempt to quantify uncertainty in-class assignments.

-Methods suitable for samples which contain a mixture of different fluid-types have also been developed \citep{akutsu2022pr}.
-Among these \cite{Ypma2021} treat mixtures using neural nets and random forest analysis in a frequentist setting and uses a form of Platt scaling \citep{platt2000} to calibrate likelihood ratios.
-Their choice of covariate makes their Platt-scaling resemble Beta-scaling.
+Methods suitable for samples, which contain a mixture of different fluid-types, have also been developed \citep{akutsu2022pr}.
+Among these, \cite{Ypma2021} analyzes mixed-fluid data using neural nets and a random forest in a frequentist setting.
+They use a form of Platt scaling \citep{platt2000} resembling Beta-scaling to calibrate likelihood ratios.
 Further details on data types used for body fluid identification are discussed in \cite{sijen2015mo}.